Your city grows more free food than you think—you just need to know where to look.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Start with one species.
-Spend your first outing identifying only dandelions.
-Learn to spot the rosette leaf pattern, hollow stems with white sap, and single flowers on leafless stalks.
+Spend your entire first outing identifying only dandelions—or plantain, wood sorrel, or chickweed.
+Learn the rosette leaf pattern, hollow stems with white sap, single flowers on bare stalks.
 Photograph specimens from multiple angles.
-Harvest only after you've confidently ID'd the same plant across three separate locations.
+Harvest only after confident ID across three separate locations on different days.

-Practice the triple-check protocol: Confirm identification through visual features, habitat context, and seasonal timing.
-If any element doesn't match, walk away.
-Many toxic plants have edible lookalikes—wild carrot and poison hemlock share habitats, but hemlock's purple-splotched stems and musty smell are giveaways.
+Confirm every plant through visual features, habitat context, and seasonal timing.
+If even one element feels off, walk away.
+Wild carrot and poison hemlock share the same parks, but hemlock's purple-splotched stems and musty smell distinguish it from the edible lookalike.

 Get everything you need to make this quest amazing.